alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3a.md

 **Video 3.1** illustrates how shared element transitions are used in the Google Play Music app.
 The transition consists of two shared elements: an `ImageView` and its parent `CardView`.
 During the transition, the `ImageView` seamlessly animates between the two activities, while the `CardView` gradually expands/contracts into place.

 Whereas [part 1][part1] only briefly introduced the subject, this blog post aims to give a much more in-depth analysis of shared element transitions.
 How are shared element transitions triggered under-the-hood?
-Which types of `Transition` objects can be used? (**TODO: other questions?**) In the next couple sections, we'll tackle these questions one-by-one.
+Which types of `Transition` objects can be used?
+How and where are shared element views drawn when switching between Activities/Fragments?
+In the next couple sections, we'll tackle these questions one-by-one.

 ### Shared Element Transitions Under-The-Hood